lcmhhhhhh/lcmTestPage/docs/en/tools/mcp-server.md

 ## Tool Execution Flow

-When the Gemini model decides to use an MCP tool, the following execution flow occurs:
+When the Vecli model decides to use an MCP tool, the following execution flow occurs:

 ### 1. Tool Invocation